Loop unrolling of UCA models: distance labeling: Concluding remarks

 \section{Concluding remarks}

 In this article we designed a certifying and linear time algorithm to solve \kMult.
-As a by-product, we obtained a certifying and $O(n^2)$ time algorithm for \klcMult.
+As a by-product, we obtained a certifying and $O(n^2)$-time algorithm for \klcMult.
 From a theoretical point of view, we provided a new characterization of those PCA models that are equivalent to a $k$-multiplicative UCA model, for every $k < \wrap$.
 The proof of this characterization exploits a powerful geometric framework given by Mitas' drawings and the loop unrolling technique.
 Mitas' drawings allow us to treat the internal cycles of the synthetic graphs as if they were curves in $\mathbb{R}^2$.
 The intersection of two curves corresponds to the intersection of the paths.
 The loop unrolling technique, on the other hand, provides an internal copy of every cycle of the synthetic graph.
 In a forthcoming article \cite[see the preprint]{SoulignacTerliskyC2017} we combine Mitas' drawings of the synthetic graphs with the loop unrolling technique to solve the minimal representation problem.

-In some sense, the algorithm that we provide is a generalization of the one given by \cite{SoulignacJGAA2017,SoulignacJGAA2017a} that, in turn, generalizes the algorithm by \cite{Mitas1994} for UIG graphs.
+In some sense, the algorithm that we provide is a generalization of the one given by Soluignac \cite{SoulignacJGAA2017,SoulignacJGAA2017a} that, in turn, generalizes the algorithm by Mitas~\cite{Mitas1994} for UIG graphs.
 Even though many properties of UIG models hold naturally in UCA models, this is not always the case, as UCA models have a much richer structure than UIG models.
 This is the case for many of algorithms that solve \RepUIG.
 The fact that the algorithm for \RepUIG based on synthetic graphs generalizes to \Rep is a plus for this tool.

 As discussed in Section~\ref{sec:introduction}, every PIG model $\M$ is equivalent to an $\infty$-multiplicative UIG model.
-This fact can be easily proven by looking at the algorithms by \cite{CorneilKimNatarajanOlariuSpragueIPL1995} and \cite{LinSoulignacSzwarcfiter2009}, and it also follows by Theorem~\ref{thm:equivalence}.
+This fact can be easily proven by looking at the algorithms by Corneil et al.~\cite{CorneilKimNatarajanOlariuSpragueIPL1995} and Lin et al.~\cite{LinSoulignacSzwarcfiter2009}, and it also follows by Theorem~\ref{thm:equivalence}.
 We note that there exist PCA models that are not PIG and are equivalent to $\infty$-multiplicative models as well.
 For instance, $\{(2i, 2(i+k)+1 \mod 2n) \mid 1 \leq i \leq n\}$ is an $\infty$-multiplicative model representing $C_n^k$, $n \gg k$, where $C_n$ is the cycle with $n$ vertices.

 Say that a PCA (resp.\ PIG) graph $G$ is $k$-UCA (resp.\ $k$-UIG), for $k \geq 0$, when $G^i$ is UCA (resp.\ UIG) for every $1 \leq i \leq k$.
 By definition, if a PCA model $\M$ is equivalent to a $k$-multiplicative UCA model, then $G(\M)$ is $k$-UCA.
 Theorem~\ref{thm:multiplicative PIG} implies that the converse is also true for PIG graphs: if $G$ is $k$-PIG, then $G$ is PIG and, thus, it admits an $\infty$-multiplicative UIG model.
 One is tempted to think that the converse is also true for UCA graphs: if $G$ is $k$-UCA and $k < \wrap$, then $G$ is $k$-multiplicative.
 Unfortunately, this is false (\cref{fig:example-non-mult-power}).
 Note that $\infty$-UCA graphs is the subclass of UCA graphs closed under taking powers; its graphs can be recognized in $O(n^2)$ time.
 Several classes of graphs that are closed under taking powers were studied, including PIG, interval, PCA, and circular-arc graphs~\cite{RaychaudhuriCN1987,FlotowDAM1996}.
 Computing models representing powers of circular-arc graphs is an important problem with different applications~\cite{AgnarssonDamaschkeHalldorssonDAM2003}.
 We leave open the problem of recognizing these graphs in $o(n^2)$ time.